pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-02-finding-shelter.md

 image: "IMG_7668.jpg"
 author: "Pieter Jan"
 gpx: "Navionics_archive_export 32.gpx"
-summary: "We go a little more westward to hunker down for the coming storm"
+summary: "The Vite & Rêves crew go a little more westward to hunker down for the coming storm."
 ---

 `From: Porto Teulada, Sardinia, Italy`<br/>